Rakeela/dragora-notes/envs100disc4-pandemicblues.md

 To-do
 Concluding commentary:
 To-do

+Citation needed:
+We'll be able to cure a host of pathogenic ailments presently unsuited for vaccine targeting[].
+Initial commentary:
+1. I added this line to compensate for the risk of seeming trivial created by my focus on allergens.
+I do think that in terms of, shall we say 'public aura', that allergies are among the highest priority cure targets.
+Fixing allergens will do more to make people love each other than fixing influenza.
+Yet fixing influenza has more gravitas.
+2. I was worried this would be hard, but I stumbled across a useful source while examining the question of immunoresponse limitation on RNA vaccines.
+Suggested sources:
+https://www.mdpi.com/1422-0067/21/18/6582  <--->  Potential use conflict, see other citations.
+Conclusion pro tempore:
+https://www.mdpi.com/1422-0067/21/18/6582  <--->  Potential use conflict, see other citations.
+Concluding commentary:
+1. I think I already have what I'm after, so I'll mark this in the other position as already used.

 ---
 Blue sky foolishness:  "While performing the research that went into this essay, I compiled a procedural report describing the steps that physicians would need to perform in order to perform allergen vaccination treatments."